authzed/terraform-provider-authzed/README.md

 ## Overview

-This provider automates the management of platform access in AuthZed environments:
+This provider automates the management of platform access in AuthZed Dedicated environments:

 - **Service accounts** for programmatic access to permission systems
 - **API tokens** for secure authentication